CharanMN7/file-search-feature/README.md

 >The second part of the name (The part after the number) (e.g: '.c' in 'prog25.c')<br>
 >Unique keywords that might be present in the file you are looking for.

 And it will then look for those keywords in the files and display the names of the relevant files.
 And that's it!
-Now I no longer have to look through all of my files!
+Now I no longer have to look through all of my files manually!

 ---
 ###Sample Output: